-Along with submitting an application, a qualification for membership is that you've met at least one member who is willing to say you seem like a reasonable potential member (such as that you'd respect the base assumptions, anti-harassment policy, and responsibilities of being a member).
+Along with submitting an application, a qualification for membership is that you've met at least one member who is willing to say you seem like a respectful potential member (such as that you'd respect the base assumptions, anti-harassment policy, and responsibilities of being a member).
 Please come to events to meet some of us!
 Or if you'd prefer a quieter opportunity to meet just a couple members over a cup of tea, email email@example.com and we'll set this up.

 Double Union welcomes members with a broad variety of interests, skills, identities, backgrounds, and histories.
 What we have in common is a set of values (base assumptions) and an interest in supporting each other and Double Union.
+We want to accept more members who share our values and our commitment to building a safer space together.

 To keep the focus on a great space for women (trans, cis, queer, straight, and not-fitting-into-those-labels/other), all members must identify as women in a way that's significant to them.
 Members must also be old enough to carry out any responsibilities.
 Guests of members may be any gender or age.
 We specifically encourage bringing (supervised) children to the space.